CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Introduction

 \section{Introduction}

-Open-vocabulary semantic segmentation (OVSS) \cite{bucher2019zero,xian2019semantic,zhao2017open} aims to partition an image into multiple segments and assign corresponding categories to each segment based on textual descriptions.
-This challenge requires models to demonstrate strong generalization abilities and effectively align visual representations with textual descriptions.
-Contrastive Language-Image Pre-training (CLIP) \cite{clip} models, trained on large-scale image-text pair datasets, have shown remarkable zero-shot classification capabilities, providing a viable solution for OVSS.
+Open-vocabulary semantic segmentation (OVSS) \cite{bucher2019zero,xian2019semantic,zhao2017open} aims to partition an image into multiple segments and assign a corresponding category to each segment based on category descriptions.
+Contrastive Language-Image Pre-training (CLIP) \cite{clip} model, trained on large-scale image-text pair datasets, shows remarkable zero-shot classification capabilities, providing a viable solution for OVSS.

-However, the goal of image-text alignment forces CLIP to focus on the image's overall visual representations, preventing the establishment of coherent inter-patch correlations required for localizing specific visual concepts.
-To this end, recent research modifies the computation of the attention map in the last layer of the Vision Transformer (ViT) \cite{vit} used in CLIP's image encoder, transforming vanilla query-key into query-query \cite{lan2024clearclip}, key-key, value-value \cite{clip-srugery}, or their combinations \cite{grounding-everything, sclip}.
-Although these methods improve inter-patch correlations in CLIP to some extent, they still encounter an inherent limitation: \textit{patches often exhibit high similarity to semantically unrelated patches}, known as outlier patches \cite{register}.
-As illustrated in \cref{fig1a} (second column), the selected patches in CLIP display high similarity to certain semantically unrelated patches, leading to confusing inter-patch correlations.

-To address the aforementioned challenge, we propose scope reconstruction to compel patches to interact only with semantically similar ones.
-To validate the effectiveness of this method, we conduct a preliminary experiment with image labels.
-Specifically, we set the similarity between all patches to be equal but restrict the patches to interact only with those belonging to the same semantic category.
-This adjustment leads to a significant improvement in segmentation performance, as demonstrated in \cref{fig1b}.
-Thus, we provide our key insight: \textit{confining the scope of patch interactions to semantically similar regions can effectively improve inter-patch correlations and substantially enhance the segmentation capabilities of CLIP}.

-It is challenging to accurately evaluate the semantic similarity between patches when relying solely on CLIP.
-To this end, we define semantically similar regions according to the impressive zero-shot class-agnostic segmentation capabilities of the Segment Anything Model (SAM) \cite{sam}.
-Specifically, We use SAM to divide an image into regions and limit patch interactions to occur only within these regions.
-However, it faces two challenges.
-First, the segmented regions tend to be fragmented.
-To tackle this issue, we apply a clustering algorithm to merge regions.
-Second, some regions remain unsegmented due to thresholding.
-We define patches in unsegmented regions with similarity greater than the threshold as having similar semantics.
-When combined with the above two strategies, scope reconstruction significantly improves the segmentation capabilities of CLIP as illustrated in \cref{fig1b}.

-As indicated in \cref{fig1a} (third column), the similarity between patches in the region after scope reconstruction may be irregular because patches have high similarity to some patches but low similarity to one another.
-We further propose value reconstruction to address the above similarity irregularity problem and construct more coherent inter-patch correlations.
-Specifically, we use the semantic layout information included in the self-supervised model DINO \cite{dino, register, lost} to determine similarity values.
-Inspired by previous work \cite{sclip, cliptrase}, which combines query and key in CLIP, we employ the sum of DINO's query and key to acquire more comprehensive similarity values. \Cref{fig1} demonstrates the improvements in CLIP resulting from our proposed scope reconstruction and value reconstruction.